KizMistry/flask-sqlalchemy-task-manager/README.md

 This is a simple Personal Task Manager web application built using Flask and SQLAlchemy.
 The app is designed to serve as a personal task organization tool, allowing a single user to create, edit, and delete tasks.
 Each task can have a name, description, due date, urgency status, and can be assigned to a specific category.
 Categories can be created independently in the Category tab.

+The live link can be found here: https://kizzy-taskmanager.herokuapp.com/

 ## Features

 - Create tasks with the following details: